-ARCL maintains the positions and margins on a fully segregated manner and maintains the information pertaining to the individual client collateral.
+ARCL maintains the records of positions and margins on a fully segregated manner at Participant (client) level.

 A CCP should structure its portability arrangements in a way that makes it highly likely that the positions and collateral of a defaulting participants customer will be transferred to one or more other participants.